animir/node-rate-limiter-flexible/README.md

 ## node-rate-limiter-flexible

-Flexible rate limiter with Redis as broker allows to control requests rate in cluster or distributed environment.
+Flexible rate limiter and DDoS protector with Redis as broker allows to control requests rate in cluster or distributed environment.

 It uses fixed window to limit requests.

 Advantages:
+* block strategy against really powerful DDoS attacks (like 30k requests per sec)
 * backed on native Promises
 * actions can be done evenly over duration window to cut off picks
 * no race conditions